Howard Schnellenberger, 87, Miami, Louisville coach, dies - WHIZ News

 Schnellenberger had a career record below .500, but when it came to building, he was a winner.
-His legacy includes campus stadiums at Louisville and Florida Atlantic.
+His legacy includes on-campus stadiums at Louisville and Florida Atlantic.

 Everywhere Schnellenberger coached, he envisioned a winning team as a unifying force, the way it was with the ’83 Hurricanes.